code-lab-org/nost-tools/docs/source/resources_library/white_papers/webMonitor.rst

 Step 2: Download the Software
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Acquire the NOS-T Manager software from the provided source, which should bundle the essential Docker files and code.
+Acquire the NOS-T Manager software following :ref:`these instructions <installation>`, which will bundle the essential Docker files and code.

-    Should be on a git repository

 Step 3: Environment Setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Launch your preferred code editor (Visual Studio Code is recommended) and import the acquired software files.

 Step 4: Application Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If the application necessitates any specific configurations, ensure they're correctly set up.
 Consult the software's documentation or README for specific details.

 Step 5: Initiate Docker Compose
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Open a terminal or command prompt within the software's root directory (where the docker-compose.yml file is located).

 Step 6: Build and Launch the Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^